What is TSA?

 Metro City Bank

-Metro City Bank, operating within the financial services sector, has provided debt financing to TSA, indicating a role in supporting the company's capital structure.
+Metro City Bank, operating within the financial services sector, is a key backer in this debt financing round, indicating a strategic partnership for capital provision.

 What's next for TSA?